 What Are Termite Bait Stations?

-People always have questions regarding termite bait stations!
+People always have questions regarding termite bait stations.
 What is their purpose?
 Are they effective?
-Don’t worry, we will try to answer all your questions through this article!
+Don’t worry, we will try to answer all your questions below!

-If you notice any signs of termite in or around your building, understand that you require an advance termite bait system.
-Obviously, you would require the help from an expert pest control agency near you.
+If you notice any signs of termites in or around your building, understand that you may require an advanced termite bait system, and some professional help from an expert near you.

 Let’s have a look at some basics about termite elimination and prevention by using a termite baiting system.

 Applying liquid pesticide around a building has turned into a ‘traditional’ technique, better known as a “termiticide”.
 Termite infestation can also be controlled by treating the soil with a liquid pesticide.

 However, a termite baiting system employs a very advanced approach.
 In baits, expert pest control services prefer to deploy small amounts of products such as ‘smart missiles’ to terminate the entire population of these intruders.

 A termite baiting system is established through the installation of small plastic bait stations around the property.
 Depending on the size of the property, an average of 24 bait stations should be installed.
 The bait stations contain wooden inserts, paper, cardboard or other acceptable termite food, once termites have been located in the bait station the application of an insect growth regulator will be applied to the area that destroys the termite’s exo-skeleton, the termites are unable to moult their exo-skeletons for new growth and die off and eliminate their active colony.